jdcohen220/java-api-best-practices/README.md

 As engineers we write code every day, and it is inconceivable that this code would ever exist in a vacuum, isolated from all other software ever written.
 Never has the 'standing on the shoulders of giants' metaphor been more apt than it is today in software engineering, with GitHub, Stack Overflow, Maven Central, and all other directories of code, support, and software libraries available at our fingertips.

-Software is built from APIs - we make use of the JDK, and numerous dependencies brought in from tools such as Maven or Gradle, on a daily basis.
+Software is built from Application Programming Interfaces (APIs) - we make use of the JDK, and numerous dependencies brought in from tools such as Maven or Gradle, on a daily basis.
 If you were to ask a room full of software engineers if they were API developers, their response is usually that no, they are not.
 This is incorrect!
 Anyone who has ever crafted a public class or public method should consider themselves an API developer.
 The term 'crafting' is used deliberately here.
 Too often software engineering gets wrapped up in the formality of engineering, but API design is as much, if not moreso, an art form that requires creativity and a gut feeling to be developed over many years.

 API design has had numerous books dedicated to it.
 This refcard, out of necessity, will cover far less than this, but it will hopefully give readers a chance to consider ways in which their software development skills can be improved through considered API design.